 What is an Alternative Racing Event?

-An Alternative Racing Event is any event that is conducted on a racetrack at a venue that is licensed by Racing Queensland (RQ) to hold race meetings for the thoroughbred, harness or greyhound codes of racing.
-For example, Arabian horses races and Camel races are Alternative Racing Events.
+An Alternative Racing Event is any event that is conducted on a racetrack at a venue that is licensed by Racing Queensland to hold race meetings for the thoroughbred, harness or greyhound codes of racing.
+For example, Sighthound races, Foot races, Arabian Horse/ Stock Horse races and Camel races are Alternative Racing Events

 - birthday parties, weddings and functions;